benhowell/benhowell.github.com/_drafts/should-i-become-a-programmer-making-breaking-intrigue.md

 ---
 layout: post
 title: "Should I become a Programmer?
-Building.
 Making.
-Breaking."
+Breaking.
+Intrigue."
 description: "If you like pulling things apart, building stuff, modifying stuff or are good with your hands, then programming might be for you"
 tagline: "people"
 category: people